FrappaF/Blunt/README.md

 ```

 ## Strings
-I implemented few strings operation like concatenation or slicing.
+I've implemented a few string operations like concatenation and slicing.
+Let's dive into those "amazing" features:
-Let's dive in:

 ```(blunt)
 # Concatenation with +
 roll str1 with "Smoke a";